Timeout Asynchronous Session Types: Safe Asynchronous Mixed-Choice For Timed Interactions: A Calculus for Processes with Timeouts

 \subsection{Time Passing}

 The definition of \Time\ is given in~\Cref{def:time_passing_func_ef}.
 The first two cases in~\Cref{def:time_passing_func_ef} model the effect of time passing on branching and timeout processes.
 The third case is for time-consuming processes.
 The fourth case distributes time passing in parallel compositions and ensures that time passes for all parts of the system equally.
-The remaining cases define the processes where time is allowed to pass.
+The remaining cases define the processes where time is allowed to pass. \begin{rdefi}{defTimePassingFunction}[Time Passing Function] The time-passing function \Time\ is a partial function only defined for the cases below: